New Helpful Info

 NY State tele-therapy will be offered when licensing allows.

-• Depending on where and schedule, Laura may be available to come to your home or workplace.
+• Laura Wants therapy to make a difference.
+Let’s talk about where it should happen.
+Depending on schedule, Laura may be available to come to your home or workplace.

 Laura might come into a day habilitation.
 Consult your Support Coordinator.
-If the center offers private space, services can be privately paid.
-If the client is “clocked out” and “clocked in” at the facility, the services could be under the client’s DDD budget.
+If the center offers private space, services can be in your budget or privately paid.

 • The confident parent who helps their child 5 minutes a day a few days a week in real situations will be effective.
 Tele-therapy should help parents work better with their children in their home.
 On “Zoom,” you are hands-on with your child.
 You learn helpful words to say and ways to show things.